digital-blueprint/handbook/docs/cd/fonts.md

 - **Headline**: Montserrat Semibold 600
 - **Subheading**: Montserrat Light 300

-You can also find the Font in gitlab [dbp Corporate Identity ](https://gitlab.tugraz.at/dbp/dbp-ci/-/tree/main/fonts/Montserrat){:target="_blank"}.
+You can also find the Font in github [dbp Corporate Identity ](https://github.com/digital-blueprint/static/tree/main/data/cd/1.0/fonts/Montserrat){:target="_blank"}.

 ## Text/Web/Print font
 For all other uses except the logo we use the open source font [Nunito Sans](https://github.com/googlefonts/NunitoSans){:target="_blank"}